Tech Articles

 Signiant uses a mechanism similar to a sliding window, but the mechanism incorporates two key improvements over traditional TCP: adaptive window size and selective acknowledgment.
 Adaptive window size is a mechanism that measures the capacity of the network and the round trip distance.
 It then uses a window that’s big enough to keep data in flight on the network at all the times.
 Selective acknowledgment allows the endpoint to verify which pieces of the transmission have been received so that any section that is missing — even one in the middle of the data set — can be retransmitted rather than the entire data set.

-Signiant is constantly measuring effective throughput, network latency and loss, and building a history.
+The Signiant Platform is constantly measuring effective throughput, network latency and loss, and building a history.
 By maintaining a history, it is possible to see how all of these factors are changing over time, and network congestion can be located by analyzing the frequency of changes.
 This allows the Signiant protocol to adapt to network conditions much more effectively than TCP, which employs pure additive-increase/multiplicative-decrease window size changes in response to point-in-time packet loss.

 In addition to advanced TCP-like functions, Signiant’s transfer protocol also adds enhanced FTP-like functions to the UDP foundation.
-With FTP each file sent requires its own set of command and response interactions, and its own TCP connection.
+With FTP, each file sent requires its own set of command and response interactions and its own TCP connection.
 The Signiant protocol reduces this high per-file overhead by communicating about files being transferred more efficiently, and multiplexing the transmission of files over a single channel, thereby enabling file operations to be performed in parallel.

 Signiant’s transport functionality operates under a client-server model, where one or more clients request services from a central server.
 In order to execute the file transfer itself, both the source and destination computers must have an instance of the Signiant software that implements the proprietary protocol for data movement.